What Do Rough Carpenter Do?

 Coordination: Adjusting actions in relation to others' actions.

-In the United States, there were 1,025,600 jobs for Rough Carpenter in 2016.
+There were about 1,025,600 jobs for Rough Carpenter in 2016 (in the United States).
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 83,800 new jobs for Rough Carpenter by 2026.
-Due to new job openings and attrition, there will be an average of 104,400 job openings in this field each year.
+The BLS estimates 104,400 yearly job openings in this field.

 The states with the most job growth for Rough Carpenter are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Maine, New Mexico, or Vermont.
 These states have the worst job growth for this type of profession.